Graph-COM/SGD_unlearning/README.md

 # SGD_Unlearning

-This is the official implementation of the paper Stochastic Gradient Langevin Unlearning.
+This is the official implementation of **Neurips 2024** paper [Stochastic Gradient Langevin Unlearning](https://arxiv.org/abs/2403.17105).

 ## Environment requirements